AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/organizations/manage-fusion-users.md

 Adobe Workfront Fusion administrators can view and update user roles.

-1. While logged in as a Workfront Fusion administrator, select Users in the left navigation.
+1. While logged in as a Workfront Fusion administrator, select [!UICONTROL Users] in the left navigation.
-1. Click **Details** in the row of the user that you want to view.
+1. Click **[!UICONTROL Details]** in the row of the user that you want to view.
-1. (Optional) To update the role of the user, click the dropdown in the **Role** column in the row of the organization where you want to change the user's role, then select the new role.
+1. (Optional) To update the role of the user, click the dropdown in the **[!DNL Role]** column in the row of the organization where you want to change the user's role, then select the new role.

 ## View or edit user details {#view2}

 Adobe Workfront Fusion administrators can view and update user details.

-1. While logged in as a Workfront Fusion administrator, select Users in the left navigation.
+1. While logged in as a Workfront Fusion administrator, select [!UICONTROL Users] in the left navigation.
-1. Click **Details** in the row of the user that you want to view.
+1. Click **[!UICONTROL Details]** in the row of the user that you want to view.
 1. (Optional) To update the user's details, click **Options** in the upper-right corner of the screen, then select **Change Details**.

 ## Delete a user {#delete}

 Adobe Workfront Fusion administrators can delete users.

-1. While logged in as a Workfront Fusion administrator, select Users in the left navigation.
+1. While logged in as a Workfront Fusion administrator, select [!UICONTROL Users] in the left navigation.
-1. Click **Details** in the row of the user that you want to view.
+1. Click **[!UICONTROL Details]** in the row of the user that you want to view.
-1. (Optional) To update the user's details, click **Options** in the upper-right corner of the screen, then select **Delete**.
+1. (Optional) To update the user's details, click **[!UICONTROL Options]** in the upper-right corner of the screen, then select **Delete**.

 ### Considerations when deleting a user in Workfront Fusion